xlab-si/xopera-saas-vscode-plugin/README.md

 # xOpera SaaS plugin for VS Code/Eclipse Che Theia
 This repository allows you to set up VS Code/Eclipse Che Theia [xOpera SaaS plugin].
-If you are totally unfamiliar with xOpera you can take a look at the [xOpera's documentation].
+If you are totally unfamiliar with xOpera you can take a look at the [xOpera documentation].

 | Aspect                         | Information                               |
 | ------------------------------ |:-----------------------------------------:|